wdi-sf-march-2014/notes/JavascriptTemplates/javascript_templating_and_xss.md

 Now any templates in the `app/assets/javascripts/templates` folder or any subfolders will be loaded in your app.

-### Templating in Rails exercise
+#### Exercise

-Let's go back to LinkCheckerAjax and set it up to be nicer and more 'Railsy'.
-We'll install our new gem, set it up in application.js, and get rid of some strings of HTML.
-If you didn't finish LinkChecker Ajax, just extract your inline handlebars template from earlier into a template file.
+Go back to [LinkCheckerAjax](https://github.com/wdi-sf-march-2014/LinkCheckerWithAJAX) and set it up to be nicer and more 'Railsy'.
+Install the handlebars_assets gem, set it up in application.js, and get rid of some strings of HTML.